Edward Joseph Snowden (21 June 1983) is an American computer professional

 - Snowden (16 September 2016)

-Stone will be using the book along with Luke Harding's The Snowden Files
+Stone used the book along with Luke Harding's The Snowden Files

 was largely shot in Germany in 2015.